Following the current surge of COVID-19, guidance for international travelers changes with global and domestic infection rates

 At the Airport and the Border Crossing

 In the Israeli airport and border crossing random document inspections are conducted and travelers must meet the requirements of the Population and Immigration Authority.

-- Non-Israeli citizens who will present a fake document or who will be confirmed as COVID-19 cases but will refuse to be transported to a managed isolation facility or who violate the requirements of isolation may be denied entry to Israel for a period to be determined by the Population and Immigration Authority.
+- Non-Israeli citizens who will be confirmed as COVID-19 cases but will refuse to go into isolation will be counted as violating the requirements of isolation - may be denied entry to Israel for a period to be determined by the Population and Immigration Authority.